-Finally you can copy some of the meta data and slicing logic information to the Level 0.5 (so it is there for you if you later extract out that level to look at), and then place pc0_5 in to myobs:
+Finally you can copy some of the Meta data and slicing logic information to the Level 0.5 (so it is there for you if you later extract out that level to look at), and then place $pc0_5$ back in to myobs:

 '''

 pacsPropagateMetaKeywords(myobs,'0.5', pc0_5)

-addSliceMetaData(pc0_5, '0.5')
+addSliceMetaData(pc0_5, -'0.5')

 myobs.level0_5 = pc0_5

 '''

+New Meta data are added to the bottom of the Meta data listing you will see in the Observation viewer.
 To save myobs to pool you can use the task saveObservation, explained in Chp.
-1, although note that if you save the ObservationContext to the same pool you took it from, when you get it from pool next time you will get this new version, not the old one.
+1, and again note that if you save the ObservationContext to the same pool you took it from, when you get it from pool next time you will get this new version, not the old one.

-You can also save just the slicedFrames or the PacsContext pc0_5 to pool: this is explained in Chap.
-4.
+You can also save just the slicedFrames or the PacsContext $pc0_5$ to pool: this is explained in Chap.
+4 and DAG <LINK>.